 Today: 46th Anniversary of Loving v.
 Virginia Decision

-June 12, 2013 by Eric Cameron, Digital Media Coordinator
+June 12, 2013 by Eric Cameron, Digital Media Specialist

 Today marks the 46th anniversary of the Supreme Court’s ruling in Loving v.
 Virginia, a landmark decision that struck down all race-based legal restrictions on marriage in the United States.